 The PEA is used to: clarify relevant statutory obligations regarding biodiversity; identify potential ecological constraints or impacts regarding protected and priority species and habitats; determine the requirement for further EcIA surveys that will need to be submitted in a planning application; outline likely impacts and opportunities for mitigation, compensation and enhancement; consider necessary consultations with statutory bodies; and the need for consents (BS42020:para 6.1.9).

 PEAs should be conducted in accordance with the CIEEM Guidance for Preliminary Ecological Appraisals (BS42020: para 6.4.1).
 The PEA may indicate that it is necessary to undertake further ecological surveys, in the form of an Ecological Impact Assessment (EcIA):

-- Ecological Impact Assessment (EcIA): An EcIA is a more detailed process of identifying, quantifying and evaluating the potential effects of a development, regarding impacts on species, habitats, and / or ecosystems for submission with a planning application.
+Ecological Impact Assessment (EcIA) is a more detailed process of identifying, quantifying and evaluating the potential effects of a development, regarding impacts on species, habitats, and / or ecosystems for submission with a planning application.
 The assessment considers impacts within the development site, the surrounding locality and, where appropriate, on regional or national ecological resources.
 An EcIA is usually the main assessment that is submitted with a planning application, unless the planning authority agrees that a PEA report is sufficient.
 The results of an EcIA should also be shared with Local Environmental Records Centre.